Areas of Interest

-Dr. Langston’s current research interests include the analysis of algorithms, computational biology, discrete mathematics, fixed-parameter tractability, graph theory, optimization and parallel computation.
-He is perhaps best known for his long-standing work on combinatorial algorithms, complexity theory and design paradigms for sequential and parallel computation.
-In addition to maintaining his research program, he regularly teaches courses on algorithm design, automata theory, combinatorics, graph theory and related subjects.
+Dr. Langston’s current research interests include big data analytics, combinatorial optimization, computer science, data science, defense and life science applications, graph theoretical algorithms, high performance implementations, machine learning and statistical software.
+He is perhaps best known for his long-standing research on combinatorial algorithms, complexity theory and design paradigms for sequential and parallel computation.
+In recent years, his work has found broad application in computational biology and the study of health disparities.
+In addition to maintaining his research program, he regularly teaches courses on algorithm design, automata theory, fixed parameter tractability, graph theory and related subjects.